Office for National Statistics: Criticism

 The Office for National Statistics won the 2004 Big Brother Award for the "Most Heinous Government Organisation" from the campaigning organisation Privacy International for its Citizen Information Project.
 The project is one of several that led the Information Commissioner to warn that there is a danger of the country "sleepwalking" into a surveillance society.

 In December 2012 the organisation's new website to provide statistics to the public was described as "a disaster" by members of parliament on the Public Administration Committee.
 The chair of the UK Statistics Authority said that significant improvements to the website were being made, but admitted that its state at the time made it "difficult to use, difficult to navigate and difficult to search".

 In 2016, professor Sir Charles Bean conducted an independent review of UK Economic Statistics.
 He notes that although there is much criticism of the ONS's performance, particularly of the size and frequency of revisions, that this criticism is "not entirely justified".
 Following the review, the then-Chair of the Treasury Select Committee, Andrew Tyrie, criticised the ONS for being "out of touch".

 In 2019, the ONS admitted that EU migration to the UK may have been underestimated due to methodology of the International Passenger Survey.

 In 2025, the ONS suggested that unreliable employment data was a result of smart door bells.

 An independent review of the ONS was conducted in 2025 by Sir Robert Devereux.
-It concluded that "most of the well-publicised problems with core economic statistics are the consequence of ONS's own performance", and noted that an "interest in the new" often took attention away from delivery of important economic statistics, as well as finding finding inadequacies in planning and budgeting.
+It concluded that "most of the well-publicised problems with core economic statistics are the consequence of ONS's own performance", and noted that an "interest in the new" often took attention away from delivery of important economic statistics, as well as finding inadequacies in planning and budgeting.